scipy-conference/scipy_proceedings/papers/dominik_klaes/dominik_klaes.rst

 directly check e.g. the values of variables (this is to a certain extent also possible with C with additional programs).
 This also means that one can modify the problematic line and test the solution directly without compiling and running the entire script again.
-Up to now the advantages of Python Notebooks are not used by the lecturer, but probably tested in the next term as part of the exercise sheets.
+Furthermore, with IPython Notebook, it is also not longer needed that the students install software in their own laptop or login on a machine in the university, but running it on a sever via a web broweser.Up to now the advantages of Python Notebooks are not used by the lecturer, but probably tested in the next term as part of the exercise sheets.

 Used Material